Building Support for Successful Change Projects Using a Time-Tested Framework

 - Change Style Indicator

-HR and LR professionals and change leaders who want in-depth experience in how to plan and lead change.
+This program is intended for HR and LR professionals, OD specialists, managers, supervisors, and change leaders who want in-depth experience in how to plan and lead change.

 Read the full bio for Kate Sikerbol